nonpenso/pyguidos/docs/index.rst

 a scientific software suite developed at the European Commission Joint Research Centre (JRC) for the spatial pattern analysis of raster images.

-pyGuidos provides programmatic access to GTB analytical tools, enabling reproducible landscape analysis workflows in Python scripts, Jupyter notebooks, and automated pipelines.
+pyGuidos provides programmatic access to the main GTB analytical tools, enabling reproducible landscape analysis workflows in Python scripts, Jupyter notebooks, and automated pipelines.

 .. note::
-   This documentation describes **pyGuidos version 2.0.0**.
+   This documentation describes **pyGuidos version 2.1.0**.
 For older versions, please refer to the legacy documentation branch.